aws-samples/eks-workshop-v2/website/docs/fundamentals/storage/efs/deployment-with-efs.md

 Deployment/assets
 ```

-We can apply the Kustomize changes to the deployment by Run the following command:
+We can apply the Kustomize changes to the `Deployment` by Run the following command:

 ```bash
 $ kubectl apply -k /workspace/modules/fundamentals/storage/efs